-Habitat for Humanity’s National Women Build Week is an annual week-long event created by Habitat’s Women Build program in partnership with Lowe’s.
-The program invites women to devote at least one day to help families build strength, stability and independence through housing.
+Habitat for Humanity’s Women Build is an annual week-long event that invites women to to help families build affordable housing in their community.

 Frequently asked questions